mindsresearch/between_bytes/.github/CONTRIBUTING.md

-# Contributing to SelfScape Insight
+# Contributing to Between Bytes

 ## Introduction
-Welcome to the SelfScape Insight project!
+Welcome to the Between Bytes project!
 This document provides guidelines for contributing to the Facebook Senior Project repository.
 Our code standards are aligned with [PEP 8](https://peps.python.org/pep-0008/) for Python and follow the [MVC](https://en.wikipedia.org/wiki/Model-view-controller) and [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) design patterns to ensure maintainability and scalability.

 ## Definitions
 The terms "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" are defined as per [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) to clarify requirement levels.